GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.
 >
-> ~ *Bill Gates*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts